GoogleCloudPlatform/podcast/site/content/post/episode-7-messaging-on-the-cloud/index.md

 FRANCESC: Interesting, more m--more data.
 MARK: Yeah, that's not what people say.
 So I--look, I think it's interesting.
 Logging data is, like, the bread and butter.
 It's, like, the core of anything you do.
 You need to know what your application is doing.
 Like, it's super important.
 FRANCESC: It's even less glamorous than messaging but even more important, probably.
 MARK: Probably, probably.
-So, you know, Google Cloud Platform has integrated logging platform.
+So, you know, Google Cloud has integrated logging platform.
 Like, it allows you to do some viewing.
 It's really awesome, but we tend to only hang around to it for a limited amount of time.
 You can configure it and say, like, when do you want to drop data off and do that sort of fun stuff, but what happens if you want to, like, store your logs for all time, right?
 Maybe you want to do some big data analytics later on or you just need it for auditing purposes or who knows?
 Like, there are so many things you could do.
 Is there an easy way to do it?
 FRANCESC: I know there is.
 MARK: There is.
 FRANCESC: And I haven't done it, so I'm gonna let you answer that question.